psto/episteme/learning/how-to-remember-stuff.md

 * A fun guide: [How To Remember Anything Forever-ish ](https://ncase.me/remember/)by Nicky Case.
 * [Spaced Repetition ](https://www.gwern.net/Spaced-repetition)by Gwern.
 * [Augmenting Long-term Memory](http://augmentingcognition.com/ltm.html) by Michael Nielsen.
+* [Art of Memory](https://artofmemory.com/start/) - on how to learn memory techniques.